 Before arriving, I researched every person and organization I could find with ties to the film industry.
 You need to do the same.
 Email these people and groups two weeks before your trip, and tell them you’d like to meet with them.
 Briefly explain that you’re planning to make a film in the area, and let them know you only want fifteen minutes of their time.

 Make sure you find any organizations that support local filmmakers.
 I found the Pittsburgh Film Office and the Steeltown Entertainment Project.
 They were both eager to meet and have been remarkably supportive.
 You want to look for individuals who work in film and commercials and are involved with the tech community.
-Search Google and IMDB and look for producers and crew who worked on movies shot in the area.
+Search Google and IMDB and look for producers and crew working on movies in the area.

-Step 01: Embrace Crowdfunding Narrative
+Step 01: Your Crowdfunding Narrative

-While making an original film about a place you love is great, it crosses the line if you simply want to exploit the locals for a laugh.
+While making an original film about a place you love is great, it crosses the line if you want to exploit the locals for a laugh.
 You better adore the site you’re making a film about.
 Even if you’re having fun with local culture (think of Fargo), it better come from a loving place.

 When it comes to local promotion, what is the story behind your story?

-Simply saying I’ve always wanted to make a movie and now I’m doing so isn’t good enough.
+Simply saying I’ve always wanted to make a movie, and now I’m doing so isn’t good enough.
 That’s old hat at this point.
 What’s unique about your project?
 You need to find the meta-narrative of your project.

 Keep the narrative simple.
 People will relate to this, and it’s how word of mouth will spread about your Kickstarter campaign.